-"Mindful Awareness Practice in Daily Living" was written by Adrienne Hampton, MD with updates by Julia Yates, LCSW (2014, updated 2023).
+"Mindful Awareness Practice in Daily Living" was written by Adrienne Hampton, MD (2014, updated 2018).

 This Whole Health tool was made possible through a collaborative effort between the University of Wisconsin Integrative Health Program, VA Office of Patient Centered Care and Cultural Transformation, and Pacific Institute for Research and Evaluation.